 During the afternoon and evening hours after the ship’s arrival, a call went out for the part-time employees who worked as interpreters and were able to speak the language(s) of the passengers.
 If a ship arrived from Italy, no steerage passengers were ever allowed off the ship until Italian interpreters were available to interview them at length.
 The same was true for passengers who spoke Russian, Polish, Czech, Yiddish, or other languages.

 One of the part-time employees became famous in later years: as a young man, Fiorello Laguardia was employed for several years at Ellis Island as an interpreter.
 Although he was born and raised in America, he spoke Italian fluently and could read and write the language.
-He was also conversant in several other languages as well.
-He assisted thousands of immigrants process through Ellis Island.
+He assisted thousands of Italian immigrants process through Ellis Island.
 He was but one of hundreds of interpreters who worked at the immigration processing center.
 Today Laguardia is remembered as mayor of New York City from 1934 to 1945.

 “He had arrived in this country without paperwork.”

 The requirements for admission to the United States were strict.
 First, one had to have proper identification in their possession, filled out in the old country.
 Even if the ancestors in question could not read or write, they always had some paperwork (probably written in their native language) that clearly identified who they were and where they were from.